What is Bail?

 If an accused fails to appear in Court on the stipulated date and time, the Court will issue a Warrant of Arrest against him.
 A "notice to show cause" will also be issued to the surety to enable him/her to explain to the Court on a specified date as to why he/she should not be ordered to pay the bail amount forfeited by the Court.

-If the forfeited sum is not paid, the Court may proceed to recover the sum by issuing a warrant for the attachment and sale of the property belonging to the surety.
+If the forfeited sum is not paid, the Court may proceed to recover the sum by issuing an Order of Attachment against and Sale of Property to enforce bond against surety.
 If the forfeited sum cannot be recovered by such attachment and sale, the surety is liable to imprisonment for a term which may extend to 12 months.

 How do I obtain a refund of my bail?